 According to its official website, the Sagada Lemon Pie House “is owned by Joseph Daoas.
 It was Joseph’s mother, Elena Daoas, a native from Candon, Ilocos Sur (married to Bartolome Daoas, originally from Poblacion, Sagada) that started it all.
 It was her original recipe and she passed it to Joseph that later improved the recipe to make it taste even better.
 It took 12 years for Joseph to perfect the recipe.
 He experimented to get the right amount of flour for the crust and the right texture for the filling.
 It was five years ago when the lemon pie reached its greatest improvement.
 But of course, it didn’t end there.
 In 2008, the Sagada Lemon Pie House was opened to the public for the first time, but it wasn’t a hit.
 So Katrina decided to bring her lemon pies to the public market, downtown Poblacion, to get better sales.
 Soon, more and more people buy their pies, and the rest is history.”

 Of course, the Lemon Pie House offers other appetizing dishes aside from lemon pie.
-Like many restaurants in Sagada offering home-cooked meals, there are only a few items on their menu, categorized into breakfast dishes, lunch and dinner, beverages, and desserts.
+Like many restaurants in Sagada serving home-cooked meals, there are only a few items on their menu.
 Their egg pie was also a best-seller.
-At first, I thought it was kind of pricey but I would later take that back after our meals were served because the serving was huge.
+At first, I thought it was kind of pricey, but I would later take that back after our meals were served because the serving was huge.

 I ordered Cheesy Omelette with Garlic Rice and Hotdog (PhP 100).
 It came with lettuce, cucumber, and a slice of tomato.
 The cheesy omelette was fabulous.
 It was golden and solid on the outside but the soft cheese inside complimented it very well.
-Unlike with most cheesy omelettes I had tried before, the cheese of this one did not overwhelm, which I loved very much.
+Unlike with most cheesy omelettes I had tried before, the cheese of this one did not overwhelm.
 The two pieces of hotdogs tasted like your ordinary hotdogs, though, which was just fine.
 The cucumber and lettuce were so fresh that they made good crunch when I took a bite.
 And yes, the serving was big.

 Of course, a visit to the Lemon Pie House would be pointless without trying their famous lemon pie (PhP 25).
 I did not expect much from it because, like I mentioned, I’m not really a lemon fan.
 But boy did this pie deliver!
 It really loved, loved, loved it.
 Like the cheese in the omelette, the lemon in this pie did not overpower but complimented the sweetness of the other ingredients.
 It was also freshly baked as evident in its crunchy crust.
 Not only did I have another slice in that instant, I also made an advanced order — two boxes — that I would pick up the next day before going home.